skojaku/paper-watch-dog/README.md

 A slack bot for RSS feeds from academic journals
 ------------------------------------------------

-# A python program that retrieves feeds from journals and post to a slack channel.
+# A python program for collecting feeds from journals and posting to your slack channel.

 ![](https://raw.githubusercontent.com/skojaku/slack-rss-bot/master/image/slack.png)